 Southern Plantation Style: Residential Architecture of the American South

 The Southern plantation style home is emblematic of the Antebellum South.
 They appeal to homeowners wanting architectural features reflecting history.
-These pre-Civil War plantation homes borrowed elements of French Colonial and Greek Revival styles, yet ultimately became something of their own.
+These pre-Civil War plantation homes borrowed elements of French Colonial and Greek Revival styles.
+Ultimately, though, they became something of their own.
 There’s a reason why the sprawling Tara estate from Gone with the Wind springs so readily to mind at the mention of the style.